 Our Street Smarts educational initiatives are funded by generous individuals and supported by our longtime partner CultureLink Settlement Services.

-Cycle Toronto’s 2020 Get Lit! campaign is supported by Lead Partner City of Toronto and Vision Zero.
+Cycle Toronto’s 2021 Get Lit! campaign is supported by Lead Partners City of Toronto and Vision Zero with additional stations powered by Toronto Hydro.